Matthew Feldman: Other political activities

-Bid for Bergen County Executive
+1986 Bergen County Executive campaign

 Bergen County voters chose to change their form of county government in a 1985 referendum, creating a new post of County Executive.
 The first election would be in 1986.
-Feldman, whose 1976 bribery conviction effectively ended his hopes of running for governor in 1981, surprised most political observers by announcing that he would run for Bergen County Executive.
+Feldman, whose 1976 conviction ended his hopes of running for governor, surprised political observers by announcing that he would run for Bergen County Executive.
 He faced no opposition in the Democratic primary after his only rival, Freeholder Doris Mahalick, dropped out due to lack of organizational support and fundraising resources.

 Feldman was the favorite in the general election against Republican William D. McDowell, the Bergen County Sheriff.
 Feldman criticized McDowell's management skills, citing a state audit that criticized fire-safety measures and medical procedures at the county jail run by McDowell.
 McDowell said Feldman had falsely claimed in campaign literature that he authored a 1966 Senate bill creating Bergen County Community College, noting that the college had been founded the year before Feldman was elected to the Senate.
 McDowell also touted an endorsement from Mahalick.
 While McDowell held to his promise not to raise Feldman's 1976 bribery conviction, Republican surrogates did it for him.
-McDowell beat Feldman by about 20,000 votes, 112,619 (55%) to 92,649 (45%).
+McDowell beat Feldman, 112,619 (55%) to 92,649 (45%).

-Feldman suffered more than a political loss during the 1986 campaign: his 12-year-old grandson was killed in a car accident, and his brother and business partner, Norman Feldman, died.
-"A little piece of Matty died when the boy died," former secretary of the Senate John J. McCarthy, told The Record in 1994.

-Retirement and death
+Retirement, death, and legacy

 On February 17, 1993, Feldman announced that he would not seek re-election to an eighth term in the Senate.
 In a letter to Democratic County Committee members, Feldman wrote: "For the Democratic Party to remain vital, it must continually redefine and renew itself.
 To do that, it must permit younger people to move up into positions of responsibility."
 Feldman told The Record, "We've been agonizing over this for months.
 The family has insisted that I've given public service over 30 years.
 It's time to conclude that public service."
-He cited the election of Bill Clinton and Al Gore in 1992 as evidence of the importance of "passing the baton to a new generation."
+He cited the election of Bill Clinton and Al Gore in 1992 as evidence of the importance of "passing the baton to a new generation".

 Feldman's wife, Muriel, died on November 7, 1993.

-He continued to battle health issues after leaving the Senate in January, 1994, and he died on April 11, 1994, at Holy Name Medical Center in Teaneck at the age of 75, four months after leaving the Senate.
+He continued to battle health issues after leaving the Senate in January, 1994, and he died on April 11, 1994, at Holy Name Medical Center in Teaneck, aged 75, four months after leaving the Senate.